BlurrySquire/Grape-Engine-Original/README.md

 A 2D Game Engine created with C++ and Vulkan.

 ## Attributions/Contributions
 - Thank you to [Travis Vroman](https://github.com/travisvroman) for the ``defines.hpp`` file.
 It was designed for use with C and [Kohi](https://github.com/travisvroman/kohi), I modified it to better suit my engine and C++.
 If you would like a list of the modifications made they are in the top comment of ``engine/source/defines.hpp``.
+I also took the platform layer design from [Kohi](https://github.com/travisvroman/kohi) by [Travis Vroman](https://github.com/travisvroman) and modified it for use with my game engine.

 ## The Plan
 Here is some of the features I have planned: